elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

     macm                           443   root

-Let&#8217;s copy the harddisk to the local datastore of the new host:
+Let's copy the harddisk to the local datastore of the new host:

     PowerCLI C:\> Copy-HardDisk -HardDisk (Get-HardDisk -Datastore "M2" -DatastorePa th "[M2] M2/" | where {$_.Name -eq "M2.vmdk"}) -DestinationPath "[datastore1] M2